Sunday, October 5, 2008

 She kept not her promise.

-Still she is any woman, carnal, vulgar…
+Still, she is just any woman, carnal, vulgar…

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^